colbyfayock/hyper-bros-trading-workshop/lessons/02 - Create a new GitHub repository and link local project.md

 # 📓 Lesson 02: Create a new GitHub repository and link local project

 [GitHub](https://github.com/) (where you might be looking at this from) is a web platform that gives developers the ability to utilize version control system Git in a more "social" and collaborative way.
-On top of that, it has loads of other features like my favorite,[Actions](https://www.youtube.com/colbz/search?query=github%20actions) and even [Codespaces](https://github.com/features/codespaces)!
+On top of that, it has loads of other features like my favorite [Actions](https://www.youtube.com/colbz/search?query=github%20actions) and even [Codespaces](https://github.com/features/codespaces)!

 As developers, it's probably one of the most foundational tools we can learn, as Git (and GitHub) make working with teams a much better experience.